-Of course, most are simply refinancing due to the low rates on offer, helped on by Treasury buying of Fannie Mae and Freddie Mac mortgage-backed securities, which was part of the original Homeowner Affordability and Stability Plan.
+Of course, most are simply refinancing due to the low mortgage rates on offer, helped on by Treasury buying of Fannie Mae and Freddie Mac mortgage-backed securities, which was part of the original Homeowner Affordability and Stability Plan.

 Additionally, Fannie Mae has more than 233,000 eligible Home Affordable Refinance applications, with 51,000 having loan-to-value ratios between 80 percent and 105 percent.